kirillsemyonkin/ctf-grsu-new-year-2024/crypto/gift-from-cyber-santa-claus-170/README.md

 ---

 Weird comment `big enough to fail brute force on seed`.
 As if it is mocking me.
-Let's try brute-forcing `initial_value[0]`, which when cubed be `iv` for checking if `grodno{` has appeared in the beginning of the message.
+Let's try brute-forcing `initial_value[0]`, which when cubed will be `iv` for checking if `grodno{` has appeared in the beginning of the message.
 Brute-forcing 2 billion values is not that scary.
 But let's limit it to 100000 for now.

 ```python
 import random